 Parents may utilize this form to restrict titles their child may check out in the school library.
 Please complete the form and return it to your child's teacher or librarian.
 This form is only required when a parent is seeking to restrict access to materials in the media center.

-Welcome to the school library at Webster!
+Welcome to the Media Center at Webster!
+A Media Center is wonderful learning space that is made up of a library, computer lab, and Makerspace.
 The Webster School library program goal is to ensure that students and staff are effective users of ideas and information and to empower students to be critical thinkers, enthusiastic readers, skillful researchers, ethical users of information, and productive users of technology.

-Hours of Operation: The media center is open for students to visit with their scheduled classes as well as during the school day.
-The library opens at 8:35 each morning and closes at 2:40 Monday, Tuesday, Thursday, and Friday.
-It is open from 8:35-1:40 on Wednesday.
+The media center is open for students to visit with their scheduled classes, as well as during the school day.
+The library opens at 8:55 am each morning and closes at 2:40 pm Monday, Tuesday, Thursday, and Friday.
+On Wednesdays, the library closes at 1:40.

-Books are checked out for one week.
-Students may renew books in the library.
+Books are checked out for two weeks.
+Students may renew books in the library as needed.

-Overdue/lost Items: If an item is overdue, nothing else can be checked out until the item is returned.
+If an item is overdue, no new books can be checked out until the item is returned.
 If the item stays out for a considerable amount of time, library staff will contact parents.
 If an item is returned significantly damaged, or said to be lost, library staff will send home a notice with the cost of the book.

-Behavior Policy: The behavior policy enforced in the media center is based on school-wide expectations.
-We also encourage students to be respectful of library materials and equipment as well as other students using the media center.
+The behavior policy enforced in the media center is based on school-wide R.O.A.R. expectations.
+We also encourage students to be respectful of library materials and equipment, as well as other students using the media center.

 Grades 2-5 students will have the opportunity to continue using Accelerated Reader (AR) to select books on their reading level, read and take quizzes to check comprehension.
 Students have the opportunity to earn prizes for passing quizzes and reading their individual goals.